gmillard756/ICMGP2022_CC-RaPT/README.md

 **Yes, you will need all of these on your computer**

+If you can download and run [Pre-workshop_check.Rmd](https://github.com/gmillard756/ICMGP2022_URaPT/tree/main/Excercises) on your computer, your computer is ready!

 It is recommended all attendees complete the pre-workshop activities (*coming June 31st, 2022*).
 Attendees are encouraged to ask questions during the session.

 This Repository is for files used in the Coding Chirality workshop as part of the International Conference on Mercury as a Global Pollutant